oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 ## Obtaining Public Key for Issuer-signed JWTs {#public-key-discovery-for-issuer-signed-jwts}

-A recipient of an SD-JWT VC MUST ensure that the public verification of the Issuer-signed JWT belongs to the Issuer of the Issuer-signed JWT.

 A recipient of an SD-JWT VC MUST apply the following rules to obtain the public verification key for the Issuer-signed JWT:
 - JWT Issuer Metadata: If the `iss` value contains an HTTPS URI, the recipient MUST